strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

 During my data exploration, I had created a chart to understand the monthly trend in violations and observed a spike in violations during months of July and August.
 [Link to my Exploration story on Tableau Public](https://public.tableau.com/profile/shruti8609#!/vizhome/SpeedCameraViolations_Chicago_2014-19/Story1)

-For this dashboard, I have tried to delve deeper to see if I can identify reasons for this spike.
+For this dashboard, I have tried to delve deeper to see if I can identify reasons for the spike.

-On the city of Chicago's website, there is a list of Camera IDs and the zones they are located in.
+On City of Chicago's website, there is a list of Camera IDs and the zones they are located in ([link](https://www.chicago.gov/content/dam/city/depts/cdot/Red%20Light%20Cameras/2018/Chicago_Active_Camera_Schedule_090518.pdf)).
 I used this pdf to extract Zone based information.
 Cleaned the excel file using Jupyter notebook and added a new Zone Type column to classify Park and School Zones.

-Jupyter notebook below:
+Jupyter notebook code below:

-I then created a new worksheet in my Tableau file and added the file created above as a new data source using New Data Source icon.
+I then created a new worksheet in my Tableau file and added this file as a new data source using New Data Source icon.
 Let us now prepare charts for this dashboard.

 #### Chart 1 : Violations by Zone Type